I never thought I’d become a counsellor.

 Despite the chaos from my parents’ failing marriage, death to strained sibling, cousin or in general relationships, to financial stress; I discovered something else:

-My professional journey was guiding my personal growth and I’ve learned to respect every chapter of my journey.
+…my professional journey was guiding my personal growth and I’ve learned to respect every chapter of my journey.

 In the darkest moments, I had thoughts I never imagined I would.
 But somewhere, deep inside, the lively, smiling girl in me still lived.
 She just needed to be seen again.